mmdedavoodi/mmdedavoodi/README.md

 # 💫 About Me:
 <br><br>I am a computer-science engineer and software developer with a passion for building efficient, scalable, and maintainable software.
-Via my GitHub (see profile), I demonstrate my love for clean code, continuous learning, and hands-on practice across multiple domains.<br><br>💻 Main skills & tools: 💻 Main Skills & Tools
+Via my GitHub (see profile), I demonstrate my love for clean code, continuous learning, and hands-on practice across multiple domains.<br><br>💻 Main skills & tools:

 Programming Languages: